NOC-MSM/CANARI_diagnostics/README.md

 Initially, it's likely to be mainly NOC (noc.ac.uk) staff working on the CANARI project who might use it, but others in the CANARI consortium and beyond are also welcome too.

-To get started, clone this Git repository, e.g. from the Linux command line  an analysis platform such as JASMIN :
+To get started, clone this Git repository, e.g. from the Linux command line :

 `git clone git@github.com:NOC-MSM/CANARI_diagnostics.git`